 What exactly is facility accreditation and who verifies it?

 Accreditation is a voluntary process that hospitals, outpatient surgery centers, and other healthcare facilities go through to prove they meet certain standards for cleanliness, safety, equipment, and personnel.
 You might think of it as “board certification” for operating rooms.

-There are four major independent accrediting agencies in the U.S. These are:
+There are several major independent accrediting agencies in the U.S. These are: